greyboxsoftware/Grey-Box-Login-and-Signup/README.md

 # Grey-Box-Login-and-Signup

-This is an example Login/Signup form that is programmed using HTML/CSS3 with heavy emphasis on AngularJS.
+(under continual development)

-The authentication and registration is used by using Google’s Firebase backend service which gives you tons of control on user management and live updates.
+Welcome to Grey Box Software Solutions your one stop shop for anything software or scripting.
+In this demo we will demonstrate signup and login forms.
+The frontend of the application is designed with heavy emphasis on AngularJS, HTML5, CSS3.
+The backend of the application is using Firebase.com platform for registration and authentication.

-Still adding features to this form.
+This form is used for demonstration purposes and non of the information provided is used or shared outside the application.